 It is important to time this procedure to maximise field bee numbers at the start of the honey flow.

-Some honey flows can be very valuable but occur for an intense & brief period of only 2 or 3 weeks.
+Some honey flows can be very valuable but occur for an intense and brief period of only 2 or 3 weeks.

-The honey crop can then be removed, queen released, and the hive can be vaporized with OA to kill virtually all the varroa mites in the hive.
+The honey crop can then be removed, queen released, and the hive can be vaporised with Oxalic Acid to kill virtually all the varroa mites in the hive.

-Beehives in good condition in Autumn will greatly benefit with a brood break in the winter.
+Beehives in good condition in Autumn will greatly benefit from a brood break in the winter.

 If you have hives in a location where this doesn’t happen, you can do it with an isolation cage.

-The bees that hatch out after you cage the queen will live happily till the next batch of brood arrives several months later, after the brood break period.
+The bees that hatch out after you cage the queen will live happily until the next batch of brood arrives several months later, after the brood break period.

 This is all conditional to the bees being healthy and having enough of them at the time of caging.